 Patients who have higher prescriptions often have a difficult time tolerating the optical distortions and reflections caused by eyeglasses.
 This, in addition to the limited peripheral vision provided by eyeglasses, motivates a great number of people to seek contact lenses.
 Some patients just prefer to have a more natural appearance and feel that no matter how attractive an eyeglass frame they select, they just look better without wearing glasses.

 New contact lens technology is developing and evolving everyday.
 The Cumberland Office at Eye Consultants of Atlanta is fitting some of the newest and most advanced contact lens technology available.
-We are currently fitting contact lenses for the following:
+We are currently fitting contact lenses in Atlanta for the following:

 Post Surgical Patients [Post Radial Keratotomy (RK), Post Corneal Transplant (PK), Post Retinal Detachment (RD), Aphakia, etc.

 There are two major categories of contact lenses: Soft Contact Lenses and Rigid Gas Permeable (RGP) Contact Lenses.
 Regardless of the type of contacts that you are interested in, they require a thorough examination, a contact lens fitting, and a valid prescription to purchase.
 Within these two major categories there are a number of types of lenses for solving different vision problems.

 Contact Lenses for Astigmatism

 Cosmetic Contact Lenses

 Soft Contact Lenses